A small and non-simple geometric transition: Introduction

 \halfline The paper is organized as follows.

 In Section \ref{sec:1} we introduce notation, preliminaries and main facts needed throughout the paper.
 Section \ref{sec:2} is then devoted to present the Namikawa construction of a fiber self--product of a particular elliptic rational surface with sections and singular ``cuspidal" fibers (which will be called \emph{cuspidal fiber product}).
 These are threefolds admitting six isolated singularities of Kodaira type $II\times II$ which have been rarely studied in either the pioneering work of C.~Schoen \cite{S} or the recent \cite{Kap}.
 For this reason, their properties, small resolutions and local deformations are studied in detail.
 In particular, all the local deformations induced by global versal deformations are studied in Proposition \ref{def-singolari}, while all the local deformations of a cuspidal singularity to three distinct nodes are studied in Proposition \ref{3sings-effettive}.
-They actually do not lift globally to the given small resolution, as stated by Theorem \ref{immagine0}, revising the Namikawa considerations of \cite{N}, Remark 2.8 and Example 1.11.
-The last subsection \ref{ss:gt} is dedicated to quickly describe an application of Theorem \ref{immagine0} to deformations of geometric transitions: for further details the interested reader is referred to \cite{Rdef} \S 7.1.
+They actually do not lift globally to the given small resolution, as stated by Theorem \ref{immagine0}, revising the Namikawa considerations of \cite{N}, Remark 2.8 and Example 1.11: see Remark~\ref{rem:nodef} and Theorem~\ref{thm:nodef}.
+The last section \ref{s:gt} is dedicated to apply Theorem \ref{immagine0} to deformations of geometric transitions: for further details the interested reader is referred to \cite{Rdef} \S 7.1.